-The budget for the project could consists of Human Resources Costs, Equipment Costs, Consumables Costs and Other Costs.
+The budget for the project could consist of Human Resources Costs, Equipment Costs, Consumables Costs and Other Costs.
 There is an Institutional Indirect Research Costs which is 30% of the direct cost and is automatically calculated by the system and included in the Grand Total.

 For details on what are allowable under the various type of expenses, you may refer to the online Help in ROMS.